What Eagle Eye Networks does well

 • AI depth is moderate.
 Eagle Eye’s built-in analytics cover motion detection, object detection, and some people-counting use cases.
 Workplace safety AI (PPE compliance, forklift proximity, ergonomics) and intelligent video search are not native capabilities.
 Getting there requires third-party add-ons.

 • Per-camera cost at scale.
 Cloud storage fees compound.
-At 50 cameras the subscription model is often competitive with on-premises alternatives.
-At 200 cameras across 10 sites, a Milestone or Genetec on-premises or hybrid deployment frequently has lower 5-year TCO, even accounting for server infrastructure costs.
+At smaller camera counts the subscription model can be competitive with on-premises alternatives.
+At larger multi-site counts, a Milestone or Genetec on-premises or hybrid deployment may have lower 5-year TCO, even accounting for server infrastructure costs.

 • No native access control.
 Eagle Eye is a pure VMS.
 If you need access control integrated with video - so an access event automatically surfaces the door camera clip - you’re integrating Eagle Eye with a third-party access platform.
 Verkada, Avigilon Alta, and Genetec all do this more natively.